elicwhite/timing-stats/README.md

  * Persist the data somewhere
  * Measure your build

-## Saving the timestamps throughout the build
+### Saving the timestamps throughout the build
 I've found the easiest way to do this is to create a simple script that will append a line to a text file.
 A line in this file might look something like this:

 ```
 START::my stage::1481968299009
 ```

-You can see an example of a script like this [here](script/timing.js).

-## Process build timestamp data
+### Process build timestamp data
 At the end of the build, once all of the stages have been written to the text file we want to convert the data into the final JSON form.
 This script should parse the lines and group the start and stop times for a given stage.
-You can see an example of a script like this [here](script/append_build_times.js).

-## Persist the timing data
+### Persist the timing data
 Once we have the timing information in the right json format, we need to save it somewhere.
 You may choose to upload it to something like S3 or just commit it back to the repo.

-This project commits it back to the repo on successful master builds.
+This project commits its own timing information back to the repo on successful master builds.

-## Measure your build
+### Measure your build
 Now that you have a script to process the time your stages take, we need to measure the stages.
 Imagine you started with a `scripts` command in your `package.json` that looks like this:

 ```